OscarLewis/oldvashon/README.md

 Run `yarn install` to install dependencies before runnning `yarn build` to build the static website in the dist folder.

 Running `yarn dev` will start a local development server.

 ## Contributing

-If you want to contribute, feel free to fork this repo and submit a PR.
+If you want to contribute, feel free to fork this repository and submit a pull request.
 I recommend using [QGIS](https://www.qgis.org/en/site/) to edit the files found in the qgis directory, where there is also more information avaliable about the structure of the project.